-Remove mudguards from under the engine.
+Remove the mudguards from under the engine.

 If present, disconnect the hoses attached to the crankcase and move them to the side.